 Easy yogurt drop homemade doughnuts are a simple, classic recipe for a quick dessert.
 They are also great for brunch or a Sunday breakfast next to a cup of coffee.

 She would disappear in the kitchen just to show up 30 minutes later with a platter full of donuts or crepes(see recipe here).
 It was her way to show hospitality and spoil her grandchildren.

 I know Americans love their doughnuts/donuts.
 My question is, how many people out there know or still make at home a good doughnut?

 Most people I know are buying donuts at the store.
 Once in a while, it's fine, but there is nothing better than a good, old fashion doughnut made in the comfort of your own kitchen, right?

 My problem with the doughnuts from the store is when they get trashed with other ingredients that don't have anything to do with a good doughnut.
 Don't get mad at me, please.
 I am who I am.

-I love simple ones, with powder sugar on top without any other ingredients.
+I love simple ones, with powdered sugar on top and without any other ingredients.

 This recipe, in particular, is an easy one that anybody can make.

 I get emotional every time I see this recipe in my collection.
 My friend, Irina, shared it with me many years ago.
 She loved this recipe and used to make it very often.
-I choose to make the doughnuts every year when we remember Irina on her birthday.
+I make the doughnuts every year when we remember Irina on her birthday.

 This is a recipe where the dough doesn't require any rising.
 There is no yeast in it.
 It also doesn't involve any rolling pin.
 You will need to just grab a spoonful of batter and drop it in hot oil.

 It is a humble recipe that is easy to make and absolutely delicious.
 You can actually ask your kids to help you put the batter together.

 It takes only a few minutes.
 I would say in less than 30-45 minutes, you will have the best easy doughnuts you will ever have.

 So, with much love from Irina's kitchen to mine and to everyone to enjoy, here is Irina's easy yogurt drop homemade doughnuts: